 We’re excited to announce our brand-new competition “Pandemic Poetry”

-Unfortunately Pandemic Poetry has closed, but check out our open competitions currently accepting entries here.
+Unfortunately Pandemic Poetry has closed, but you can check out the incredible winners here, and find out more about our currently open competitions here.

 Pandemic Poetry - Futures of Hope is a competition open for 5 to 18-year-olds and is aimed at creating a safe space for poets to dream about their futures.
 The deadline to enter is Sunday June 27th and there is no word limit on entries.